MikeMugu/Zukini/README.md

 2. After running the tests, it generates a nice report using the very nice specflow report template provided by mvalipour on GitHUb here: https://github.com/mvalipour/specflow-report-templates
 3. It also provides a way to specify tags

+**Before executing, copy the specflow.exe.config file located in this repository into the packages\SpecFlow.1.9.0\Tools folder.
+This is to force SpecFlow.exe to use the .NET 4.0 runtime.

 ####Usage:

     RunTests.bat [-tags [tag1,tag2] [-showreport]